sundowndev/serve/README.md

 Usage of http_server:
   -addr string
     	The address to listen to.
-Defaults to 0.0.0.0 (default "0.0.0.0") -port string
+  -port string
     	The port to listen to.
-Defaults to 80 (default "80") -prefix string
+  -prefix string
     	The URI prefix path.
-Default is / (default "/") -root string
+  -root string
     	the directory to serve files from.
-Defaults to the current dir (default ".")
 ```

 Launch a HTTP server to serve files in the current directory :